You can file a joint application (also known as divorce by mutual consent) which includes:

 If you are in financial difficulties, you can apply to the state for legal aid that is free of charge or partially free of charge.
 In this case, the state will cover all or part of the court and a lawyer if you need one.

-For information and advice on filing for divorce and divorce proceedings, contact a lawyer or your legal protection insurance.
+For information and advice on divorce proceedings, contact a lawyer or your legal protection insurance.

 The websites below provide useful information on divorce: